-The European Market Infrastructure Regulation (EMIR), adopted across the EU in 2012, is designed to greatly increase the level of transparency, and therefore reduce the systemic counterparty and operational risk in the over-the-counter (OTC) derivatives market, which is cited as one of the major causes of the 2008 financial crisis.
+EMIR was designed to increase the level of transparency in the OTC derivatives market, and therefore reduce systemic counterparty and operational risk - which is cited as one of the major causes of the 2008 financial crisis.

 This wide-reaching regulation imposes requirements on all entities that enter into, modify or terminate any derivative transaction (exchange-traded or OTC).
 This extends to entities not involved in Financial Services.

-Reporting can be conducted by third parties on a firm’s behalf, which can help companies meet their obligations, but with limited solutions in the market, some firms are still struggling to comply.
+EMIR reporting can be conducted by third parties on a firm’s behalf, which can help companies meet their obligations, but with limited solutions in the market, some firms are still struggling to comply.

 Clarifications to the 2012 regulation continue to be provided by ESMA through 2020, meaning even the firms who have achieved compliance need to ensure they are consistent with the new guidance.

 EMIR also provides new requirements for the risk management of derivatives trading and clearing, mandating clearing of specific OTC derivative transactions through Central Counterparties (CCP).
-These rules apply to any firms that meet specific thresholds within each asset class.

-These thresholds, and other exemptions, were reiterated in the ‘EMIR Refit’, implemented in 2019.
-However, even if firms are currently under the regulatory threshold for certain requirements, they must monitor and inform regulators if they approach or pass this.
-While this generally reduced the regulatory burden on small financial and non-financial firms, other firms have had to take on additional responsibilities and are now obligated to report trades on behalf of their non-financial counterparties.
+While this generally reduces the regulatory burden on small financial and non-financial firms, other firms have had to take on additional responsibilities and are now obligated to report trades on behalf of their non-financial counterparties.

 Most European legislations periodically undergo the European Commission’s regulatory fitness and performance programme (Refit), whereby they are reviewed for potential enhancements and improvements.
 This process was completed for the EU’s EMIR regime in 2019, with changes implemented in July the same year to address compliance costs, transparency issues and insufficient access to clearing for certain counterparties.